 While the investment banking operations are integrated into MUMSS, each company has its own global capital markets, sales and trading and research functions.
 MUMSS and MSMS keep these businesses separate in order to leverage each company’s unique value propositions and strengths, while the two companies are pursuing other areas of cooperation.
 We believe this two-company structure is the most effective business model to optimize the two companies’ ability to leverage their respective capabilities and provide our clients with the best possible service.
 In addition, MUMSS offers services to its retail customers.

 MUFG’s Extensive Client Base in Japan and Morgan Stanley’s Global Reach

-Mitsubishi UFJ Financial Group has an extensive client network with well-balanced location in Central, East and West Japan which consists of 40 million retail customer accounts and 0.4 million corporate clients throughout Japan.
+Mitsubishi UFJ Financial Group has an extensive client network well-balanced in Central, East and West Japan which consists of approximately 650 locations throughout Japan.